openaps/AndroidAPSdocs/docs/EN/remote-control.md

 ### Option 2) **AAPS** on watch, for remote control of **AAPS** on a phone

 Similarly to using a follower phone with either AAPSClient, Nightscout or SMS commands (link to sections) a smartwatch can be used to remotely control **AAPS** and provide full profile data.
 A key difference to using a follower phone is that the smartwatch to **AAPS** phone link is via bluetooth and does not require an authenticator code.
-As a side-note, users have reported that if both smartwatch and phone linked by bluetooth are also on the same wifi network, the watch may also interact with the smartphone over the wifi, giving a longer range of communication.
+As a side-note, users have reported that if both smartwatch and **AAPS** phone linked by bluetooth are also a wifi network, the watch may also interact with the **AAPS** phone over the wifi, giving a longer range of communication.
+This includes remote delivery of a bolus where the caregiver with the **AAPS** watch and T1D child (with **AAPS** phone) are in different locations and which can useful in circumstances where the T1D child is in school.

 A remote control smartwatch is therefore often useful in any situation where: